liam-ilan/electron-orbitals/README.md

-# Hydrogen Electron Orbital Renderer
+# The Periodic Table of Orbitals
 High quality renders of electron orbitals around Hydrogen, as well as the software to generate them. https://liam-ilan.github.io/electron-orbitals.
 | ![Cross Section of 5f Orbital](./img/cross/5_3_2.png) | ![Probability Distribution of a 5f Complex Orbital](./img/3d-complex/5_3_2.png) | ![Probability Distribution of a 5f Real Orbital](./img/3d-real/5_3_2.png) |
 | ----- | ----- | ----- |